hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## 9 This Pattern Is Not New.
 **We didn’t just lose arithmetic.
 We lost number sense.**

-Calculators freed us for higher-level math, and that part worked.
-But many students lost estimation and magnitude, the gut feeling that says, *“That answer can’t be right.”*
+In the 1980s, calculators freed us for high-level math.
+That part worked, but we paid a price: we lost the "gut feeling" for estimation and magnitude—the internal alarm that says, “That answer can’t be right.”

-The Flynn Effect shows the same pattern at a larger scale.
-Some cognitive skills increased—especially visual processing and game-like problem solving.
-At the same time, overall IQ gains have stalled and reversed in several countries.
-The average masks divergence: small gains in some areas are hiding significant losses in foundational reasoning skills.
+The Flynn Effect shows this same divergence at scale.
+While we gained "game-like" visual problem-solving, our foundational reasoning skills have stalled or reversed (Bratsberg & Rogeberg, 2018).
+We are trading deep cognitive intuition for surface-level speed.

+AI is accelerating this trade-off.
+It doesn't just affect math; it targets language, logic, and judgment—the very systems our internal "pilot" needs to stay awake.

 [Bratsberg & Rogeberg, 2018](https://www.pnas.org/doi/10.1073/pnas.1718793115)

-AI is accelerating this pattern.
-It affects not just math, but language, reasoning, and judgment—the very systems our internal alarms depend on.

 ---